 - Retrieve the 7-digit override code for their device by navigating to My Team > Devices > Connected devices, clicking on View for the desired device, and scrolling down to User details.

 - Copy the code and share it with the end user for them to enter on their device.

 Users will then need to open the WARP client on their devices, navigate to Preferences > Advanced > Enter code, and enter the override code in the pop-up window.
 The WARP client will now show as

 Disconnected and will mention the time when it will automatically reconnect.

 Device enrollment permissions

-Cloudflare for Teams allows you to establish which users in your organization can enroll new devices or revoke access to connected devices.
-To do that, you can create a device enrollment rule on the Teams Dashboard:
+Cloudflare Zero Trust allows you to establish which users in your organization can enroll new devices or revoke access to connected devices.
+To do that, you can create a device enrollment rule on the Zero Trust dashboard:

-- Click Manage in the Device enrollment permissions card.
+- In the Device enrollment permissions card, click Manage.